duband/JMSPoster/README.md

-JMS client for Weblogic (tested on Weblogic 12.1.3 and 12.2.1) ,ActiveMQ (tested with ActiveMQ 5.11 and 5.15.4), and HornetQ 2.2.11 (embedded in JBoss 7.1)
+JMS client for Weblogic (tested on Weblogic 12.1.3 and 12.2.1) ,ActiveMQ (tested with ActiveMQ 5.11 and 5.15.4), HornetQ 2.2.11 (embedded in JBoss 7.1), and HornetQ 2.4.5 (embedded in Wildfly 8.2)

 To install the artefact in your maven repository, RUN: